chrstn-kyo/Adversarial-attacks-and-defence/README.md

-This is a basic code repository for Assignment 3.

 The repository contains a basic model and a basic training and testing procedure.
 It will work on the testing-platform (but it will not perform well against adversarial examples).
 The goal of the project is